 Perhaps more important than speaking, Bill is a good listener—especially to his wife and three children with whom he enjoys recreating in Central Oregon’s great outdoors.
+He is an avid skier, backpacker and water sports enthusiast.

 Direct: (541) 382-4355